makinarocks/runway-tutorial/tutorial/auto_mpg_regression/README_en.md

 #### Load Data

-> 📘 You can find detailed instructions on how to load the dataset in the [Import Dataset](https://docs.mrxrunway.ai/v0.13.0-Eng/docs/import-dataset).
+> 📘 You can find detailed instructions on how to load the dataset in the [Import Dataset](https://docs.live.mrxrunway.ai/en/Guide/ml_development/dev_instances/%EB%8D%B0%EC%9D%B4%ED%84%B0_%EC%84%B8%ED%8A%B8_%EA%B0%80%EC%A0%B8%EC%98%A4%EA%B8%B0/).

-1. Use the Runway code snippet menu to import the list of datasets registered in your project.
+1. Click the **Add Runway Snippet** button at the top of the notebook cell.
-2. Select the created dataset and generate code
+2. Select **Import Dataset**.
+3. Choose the version of the dataset you want to use and click **Save**.
+4. Upon clicking the button, a snippet will be generated in the notebook cell allowing you to browse the files within the selected dataset.
+Additionally, a dataset parameter with the dataset path as its value will be added.
+5. Utilize the name of the registered dataset parameter in the notebook cell where you want to load the dataset.
     ```python
     import os
     import pandas as pd